Preserving The Past & The Grand Reopening

 But wait… there is more to the story!
 How did the Belden Boy Series with Peter McDugal come into the picture?
 I needed to breathe life into the many artifacts that were accumulated, the stories told by historians and elderly students, the wooden model built of Belden School –all of these things needed a voice, a narrative.
 I wanted the history and the community of which Belden School was once a part to come alive again and for generations to come.

 Children can relate to these stories whether in first grade or sixth.
-Belden Boy-the Adventures of Peter McDugal, My Sometimes Pal, Backwoods Bully, and, coming soon, Annie’s Tale has experienced success through a variety of audiences.
-The award winning anti-bullying series not only is enjoyed by children, parents, and grandparents, school districts are now using the series for their Literacy and Bully Task Force Programs within their elementary schools.
+Belden Boy-the Adventures of Peter McDugal and My Sometimes Pal are told from the perspective of Peter, the victim.
+Backwoods Bully is told in Franky's voice, the bully, who doesn't understand why everyone calls him a bully.
+Belden's Girl, Annie’s Tale, is told from a strong girls' perspective as the bystander.
+She has her own disabilities, but that doesn't keep her down as she tries to pull her new pals together at Belden School.
+The students new Schoolmaster Mr. Cobb is also a bully.
+The five time award winning anti-bullying series not only is enjoyed by children, parents, and grandparents, school districts are now using the series for book groups and Bully Task Force Programs within their elementary schools.
 Author, P.J.HarteNaus, presents at schools with her program titled “What’s Your Story?” speaking to personal bullying stories when she was in fourth grade, research in developing the Belden Boy Series, and the writing process itself.
-Now in its sixth year, the series has created Belden Boy Writing Camp, a unique 3-day summer writing camp for children who want to write their own story, illustrate it, and produce a hard covered book of their very own!
+Now in its seventh year, the series has created Belden Boy Writing Camp, a unique 3-day summer writing camp for children who want to write and illustrate their own hard-covered book !